-Let’s first understand the concepts of market capitalization of a company and total market capitalization of economy.
+Let’s first understand the concepts of a company’s market capitalization and the economy’s total market capitalization.

-Market capitalization comes in two forms – individual company’s market capitalization and total market capitalization of an economy.
-Total market capitalization of an economy is widely used in the calculation of NEPSE index.
+Market capitalization comes in two forms: an individual company’s market capitalization and the total market capitalization of an economy.
+The calculation process of the NEPSE index widely uses the total market capitalization of an economy.

-In simple term, market capitalization of a company is the current market value of a company.
-We get the market capitalization of a company by multiplying the outstanding number of shares of a company by its closing stock price.
-The number of outstanding shares sometimes termed as the ‘number of listed shares’.
-This way, we use the terms ‘number of listed shares’ and ‘number of outstanding shares’ interchangeably.
+In simple terms, a company’s market capitalization is its current market value.
+We get the market capitalization by multiplying the outstanding number of shares by its closing stock price.
+The number of outstanding shares is sometimes termed the ‘number of listed shares.’
+This way, we interchangeably use the terms ‘number of listed shares’ and ‘number of outstanding shares.’

-The market capitalization is an important secondary market indicator as it is compared with the indicator of the economy.
-Most often, it is used as leading indicator of economic situation.
+Market capitalization is an important secondary market indicator compared with the indicator of the economy.
+It is common to use the stock market index as a leading indicator of the economic situation.
 In terms of the mathematics, the market capitalization of an individual company is:

 $$\text{Market Capitalization of a Company = Number of Outstanding Shares * Closing Stock Price} $$